N1kla3/Baobab/cmake/README.md

 ## Documentation for ExternalAntlr4Cpp

 Including ExternalAntlr4Cpp will add `antlr4_static` and `antlr4_shared` as an optional target.
-It will also define the following variables:
+It will also define the following m_Variables:

 ```
 ANTLR4_INCLUDE_DIRS - the include directory that should be included when compiling C++ source file